A Collaboration for Sustainability

 The farm will allow for year-round production and employment – providing consistent product to market while working in conjunction with local commercial fishing operations.

-The project aims to demonstrate both commercial feasibility and environmental sustainability – paving the way for more domestic seafood production through responsible marine aquaculture.
+The project will demonstrate both commercial feasibility and environmental sustainability – establishing the highest standards for domestic seafood production through responsible marine aquaculture.

 PIONEERING OPEN-OCEAN AQUACULTURE IN THE U.S. EEZ